 - Authenticated - Any logged in user.
 An authenticated user may or may not have Member status.
 Content and functionality is often set to Authenticated to encourage users to become members.

-- Public - Any user without a login to your Thrive Community.
+- Public - Any user without a login.

 NOTE: Refer to Manage Security Groups section to learn how to assign users to Higher Logic Security Groups and manage them.